-The 2026 Notes bear interest at a rate of 9.75% per year, payable semi-annually, and are not subject to maintenance or financial covenants.
-The 2026 Notes are guaranteed on a senior secured basis by Athabasca's material subsidiaries.
-The 2026 Notes and the guarantees are secured by second-priority security interests (subject to certain liens that are permitted pursuant to the terms of the 2026 Note Indenture) on substantially all of the assets of the Company and the guarantors, with the exception of certain assets that are excluded pursuant to the terms of the 2026 Note Indenture.
-The 2026 Notes are also subject to the terms of an amended and restated collateral agent and intercreditor agreement among Athabasca, the guarantors, The Bank of New York Mellon and BNY Trust Company of Canada as indenture co-trustees and Computershare Trust Company of Canada dated October 22, 2021 (the "Collateral Agent Agreement").
+The 2026 Notes bear interest at a rate of 9.75% per year, payable semi-annually, and are not subject to maintenance based financial covenants.
+The 2026 Notes are guaranteed by Athabasca's material subsidiaries and the guarantees are secured by second-priority security interests (subject to certain liens that are permitted pursuant to the terms of the 2026 Note Indenture) on substantially all of the assets of the Company and the guarantors, with the exception of certain assets that are excluded pursuant to the terms of the 2026 Note Indenture.
+The 2026 Notes are also subject to the terms of an amended and restated collateral agent and intercreditor agreement among Athabasca, the guarantors, The Bank of New York Mellon and BNY Trust Company of Canada as indenture co-trustees, the administrative agent under the Credit Facility and Computershare Trust Company of Canada dated October 22, 2021 (the "Collateral Agent Agreement").